-The configuration of Alaska-deployed stations will require significant modification from the TA’s current station design in order to operate in the challenging conditions of the far northern latitudes (Figure 2).
-Remote stations will likely be contained in an insulated, above-ground enclosure similar to those developed for EarthScope’s Plate Boundary Observatory (PBO) GPS stations, which already operate in Alaska.
-This hut will contain a seasonally dependent power system, with an EFOY/methanol fuel setup functioning throughout the winter and a solar power system for use during the summer.
-Both systems will periodically charge lithium/air cell batteries.
-The batteries will power a Quanterra Q330 datalogger connected to a three-component broadband seismometer (STS-2 or 2.5, T120PH or T240, CMG-3T, etc.) residing in an augered hole of several meters depth or cored hole directly into bedrock.
-The standard TA atmospheric sensor package containing a MEMS state-of-health barometer, NCPA infrasound sensor, and SETRA microbarograph will be included with each station.
-Additional sensors that have been suggested for deployment include a meteorological pack, strong-motion sensor and/or soil temperature profiler.
+In order to operate in the challenging conditions of these high latitudes, the construction and configuration of TA stations in Alaska requires significant changes from the established design (Figure 4).
+Remote stations will be contained in an insulated, above-ground enclosure similar to those developed for EarthScope’s Plate Boundary Observatory (PBO) GPS stations, which already operate in Alaska.
+The hut contains a power system, with a high energy density lithium iron phosphate battery cluster providing power over winter that is recharged by and providing power during the summer.
+The seismograph system consists of a Quanterra Q330 datalogger connected to a three-component broadband seismometer (STS-4B/5A, T120PH, CMG-3T, etc.) residing in a 6-inch diameter hole of 2.5 meters depth, usually hammer drilled directly into bedrock.
+The standard TA atmospheric sensor package containing a MEMS state-of-health barometer, NCPA infrasound sensor, and SETRA microbarograph is included with each station.
+Additional sensors that have been suggested for deployment include a Vaisala WXT-520 meteorological pack, strong-motion sensor, and/or soil temperature profiler.
 The footprint of each site will be around 10 by 20 feet.
-Our goal is to maintain near-real time (12-24 hours, many within seconds) state-of-health telemetry via cellular or satellite phone service at some stations, but full data will only be obtained during the (bi-)yearly in-person servicing of stations.
-With a datalogger capacity of up to 32 GB storage, the stations are capable of maintaining a complete record from a lengthy deployment.
+Our goal is to maintain near-real time telemetry utilizing InMarSat BGAN, Iridium, cellular or direct radio links.
+With a datalogger capacity of up to 64 GB storage, the stations are capable of maintaining a complete record from 8+ years of deployment.

-This design of station is currently being tested at station TOLK (Figure 4), located at Toolik Lake Research Station, north of the Arctic Circle.
-Performance of the station at Toolik Lake has already yielded important findings on how to auger a sensor hole in permafrost to resist the seasonal freeze-thaw cycle and exposed necessary design changes needed in the vault design.
-Initial measurements of the seismic power-spectra show that the TOLK station is remarkably quiet compared to other Transportable Array stations in the lower-48.
+Installed in August 2011, TOLK is located at Toolik Lake Research Station, north of the Arctic Circle (Figure 5).
+Its performance yielded important findings on how to auger a sensor hole beneath the active layer of the permafrost to resist its seasonal freeze-thaw cycle and exposed necessary design changes needed for the vault design and power setup.
+Initial measurements of the seismic power-spectra show that the TOLK station is remarkably quiet compared to other Transportable Array stations in the original footprint.

-Figure 4: TOLK - exterior (top left), vault interior (top right), sensor hole (bottom right)
+Figure 5: TOLK - exterior (top left), vault interior (top right), and sensor hole (bottom)

 In May 2011, NSF-EarthScope held a workshop dedicated to discussing scientific opportunities in Alaska that could be explored specifically with the Transportable Array and Plate Boundary Observatory.
 White papers and a workshop report highlight the geologic background of Alaska and outline the key questions in solid earth science that can be addressed through EarthScope in Alaska.

-In September 2011, NSF-GeoPRISMS held a workshop to determine research focuses in Alaska and coordinate with EarthScope investigators to maximally leverage the planned deployment of EarthScope’s facilities in Alaska.
+In September 2011, NSF-GeoPRISMS held a workshop to determine research focuses in Alaska and coordinate with EarthScope investigators to maximally leverage the planned deployment of EarthScope’s facilities in the region.